 Lorraine’s voice is very kind as she breathlessly explains the major artist line-up for 2017.

-On the Bluegrass Minifest “We’ve got Balsam Range who’ve won over 10 IBMA awards which I think really attests to their amazing music.
-Band of Ruhks will be playing and their music is amazing, the audience loves them.
-And then we’ve got After Jack, a band consisting of 3 women who are just vocal powerhouses.
-They originally sent us some of their YouTube videos and we immediately knew we had to get them to perform at the festival.
-They’ve got a lot of energy and a really great stage presence!”
+the Bluegrass Minifest The SVMF welcomes Balsam Range, who’ve won over 10 IBMA awards which really attests to their amazing music.
+Band of Ruhks will be playing and their music is great, the audience loves them.
+And then there’s After Jack, a band consisting of 3 women who are just vocal powerhouses.
+They originally sent SVMF some of their YouTube videos and immediately they knew they had to get them to perform at the festival.
+They’ve got a lot of energy and a really great stage presence!